Table of Contents

 What are the loan terms on Kiva Zip?

-The maximum amount that Kiva Zip borrowers can borrow may increase as borrowers repay.
+The maximum amount that Kiva Zip borrowers can borrow may increase as they repay their previous loans.

 The amount that Kiva Zip borrowers can borrow is as follows: